 Traditional conferences are overflowing with presentations.
 But how do you ensure that your speakers deliver talks that will engage your audience?
 Well, unless you coach every one of them as thoroughly as TED organizers do, it’s tough.
 But the good news is that you can significantly help them by setting the right session format.

 Here are four simple, yet effective meeting design hacks we learned at the leading conferences.
-Take a look how to transform your traditional presentation sessions and improve your delegates’ learning.
+Take a look at how to transform your traditional presentation sessions and improve your delegates’ learning.

 With presentations, less is always more.